raiden-network/raiden/docs/other/safe-usage.rst

 .. warning::

-   Always keep in mind: Despite the fact that Coruscant is more mature and reliable than previous releases, it is still a beta release.
+   Despite the fact that Coruscant is the most mature and reliable release, it might contain bugs.
 Please make sure to follow the below security notes and system requirements to avoid increasing the risk of losing funds.
 Note that the loss of tokens could happen even if you follow these guidelines.

 -  **Ethereum node in sync and running reliably:** Ensure that layer 1 works reliably.
 This means that you have to have an Ethereum node,